22 Small Full Bathroom Ideas for 2026

 Modern Black Frame

-You can give your small bathroom a modern, edgy vibe by combining matte black fixtures with warm wood accents.
+You can give your small bathroom a modern, edgy vibe by combining matte black fixtures [Check on Amazon] with warm wood accents.

 Keep the shower open so you maintain an airy, uncluttered layout, and use a built-in niche for sleek storage without crowding the walls.